-- School Board of the International School of Indianapolis, Board Member (2016)
+- School Board of the International School of Indiana, Board Member (2016 - Present)

 - Legal Lines (IndyBar’s Ask-A-Lawyer Program), Volunteer Attorney

 - Don answers calls from the general public through the Ask a Lawyer program that gives callers the opportunity to ask legal questions free of charge.

 - Washington Township Football, Inc., President (2001)